Reathe/Discord-League-Notifications/README.md

 # Discord-League-Notifications
 Send a message to your friends when their league game ends.

+You have to host your bot yourself.
+You can also try the bot on replit with this [branch](https://github.com/Reathe/Discord-League-Notifications/tree/replit).

 ## Installation in your server
-You have to host your bot yourself.
-You can also try the bot on [replit](https://replit.com) with this [branch](https://github.com/Reathe/Discord-League-Notifications/tree/replit) made for replit.
+To get the code: `git clone https://github.com/Reathe/Discord-League-Notifications`
 ### Discord bot creation
 First you need to create a bot and add it to your server, just follow the instructions [here](https://discordpy.readthedocs.io/en/stable/discord.html).